 Dan Jobin, 66, passed from this life on January 4, 2020 in Stillwater, Oklahoma.
 His service will be at 3:00pm on Sunday, January 12, 2020 at Strode Funeral Home in Stillwater.

-To send flowers in memory of Dan Joseph Jobin, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dan Joseph Jobin, please visit our Heartfelt Sympathies Store.

 He was born on February 20, 1953 in Fresno, California to Philip Joseph and Joanne Stuart McClellan Jobin.
 He married May Joy Jobin on April 16, 2011 in Las Vegas, Nevada.